 Myth 2: Organic ingredients are limited, making it difficult to formulate organic skincare

 There may be slightly fewer ingredient options to choose from when you formulate to an organic standard, but the demand for organic cosmetics just keeps growing (ii), and this propels the industry to produce more certified organic raw materials.
-Judging by the sheer number of successful organic brands in the market, we can see that there is enough supply and variety of suitable ingredients to create an endless array of gorgeous, differentiated products.
+Judging by the sheer number of successful organic brands on the market, we can see that there is enough supply and variety of suitable ingredients to create an endless array of gorgeous, differentiated products.

 Myth 3: Organic skincare lacks innovation and high-performance efficacy